 Nürnberg

-You cycle back towards the railway station, through the Celtis subway and over the Schütt island into the centre of Nuremberg.
+You cycle back towards the station, through the Celtis subway and over the island of Schütt into the centre of Nuremberg.
 You may know the main market from the world's most famous Christmas market.
-Today you will see the Schönen Brunnen and the Frauenkirche without Christmas decorations.
+Today you will see the beautiful fountain and the Frauenkirche without Christmas decorations.

-Like a Gothic church spire, the almost 20-metre-high "Schöne Brunnen" (Beautiful Fountain) rises on the edge of Nuremberg's main market square.
-On four levels, forty painted figures of famous models stand for what, from the point of view of the rulers, constituted the world at the time of its medieval origin.
-Below, philosophy and the Seven Liberal Arts - the basis of higher education in antiquity.
-Above, the four evangelists and some church fathers.
-Then the seven electors, the Nine Good Heroes of world history and finally Moses with seven prophets.
-The seven vices in turn and the lucky charm Adebar spout the water of the fountain.
+The almost 20 metre high "Beautiful Fountain" rises like a Gothic church spire on the edge of Nuremberg's main market square.
+On four floors, forty painted figures of famous role models represent what the world was like from the point of view of the rulers at the time of its medieval creation.
+Below, philosophy and the seven liberal arts - the basis of higher education in antiquity.
+Above that, the four Evangelists and some of the Church Fathers.
+Then the seven electors, the nine good heroes of world history and finally Moses with seven prophets.
+The seven vices and the lucky charm Adebar spout the water from the fountain.

 The original of this structure dates back to the end of the 14th century.
 Its remains are now in the Germanic National Museum.
-Even then, it received an independent water supply, one of the city's early pipes, first built of wood, later of lead, and in use until the 20th century.
-The exact replica on display today was made of shell limestone in 1903 and survived the air raids in the Second World War under a protective concrete shell.
+Even back then, it had its own water supply, one of the city's early pipes, initially made of wood, later of lead and in use until the 20th century.
+The exact replica on display today was made of shell limestone in 1903 and survived the air raids of the Second World War under a protective concrete casing.
 It was extensively renovated in 2016.

 Hauptmarkt